 Access to Paid Parental Leave and the Health of Young Mothers

-We are currently undertaking a qualitative study of first-time mothers who have received Paid Parental Leave.
-Women are being recruited through the Royal Women’s Hospital.
-We are interested in learning about women’s experiences of receiving Paid Parental Leave, how this money is managed in their household, and how this money impacts on their return-to-work decision-making.
+We undertook a qualitative study of first-time mothers who received Paid Parental Leave.
+Women were recruited through the Royal Women’s Hospital.
+We were interested in learning about women’s experiences of receiving Paid Parental Leave, how this money is managed in their household, and how the money impacts on their return-to-work decision-making.

 School Research Themes

 For further information about this research, please contact the research group leader.

 Explore by researcher, school, project or topic.